PeterPlucinski/peterplucinski.github.io/_posts/2018-02-17-setting-up-jwt-authentication-with-laravel-and-vue-part-2.md

 A few noteworthy points.
 The `submitLogin()` method is called when a user attempts to login.
 This method:
 * Creates a post request using axios to our backend API authentication route `/api/auth/login`
-* On success, it "commits" a vuex store mutation `loginUse` which sets the `isLoggedIn` property to `true`
+* On success, it "commits" a vuex store mutation `loginUser()` which sets the `isLoggedIn` property to `true`
 * Saves the token returned from our API backend in browser local storage
 * Uses the Vue router to redirect to a protected dashboard page

-The styling for the login form is borrowed from the Bootsrap login example.
+I've included the styling here.
+It's borrowed from the Bootstrap login example.

 ## Dashboard component

 The dashboard component will be our "internal" page.
-A use must login before being given access.
-We'll look at protecting this page in a minute.
+A user must login before accessing this page.
+We'll look at protecting this page a little later.

 Create a `DashboardComponent.vue` file inside `/resources/assets/js/components/`: